8 countries. 27 cities. 29 Towns. 22 Villages. 12 Islands. One incredible journey. Here is what backpacking through Southeast Asia taught me.

 I spent 8 months with my husband, Jesse the other half of the Wandering Stus, roaming around and exploring the amazing countries of Southeast Asia.

 I left thinking we were prepared, we were ready.
-I researched and planned but little did I know, I really knew nothing.
-There are things no amount of book reading, or blog searching will teach you.
-You need to be there to absorb it and to live it.
+I researched and planned but little did I know, there is no amount of book reading or blog searching that will prepare you for what you are going to experience.

 Sure, I learned a lot of helpful things that I can share and prepare our readers for their Southeast Asian trip like…

 - Accept your feet will never be clean, like never.
 You’re barefoot or in sandals all the time.
 Liquids of unknown substances will splash on your feet daily and let’s not forget monsoon season when you’re wading through water that is carrying lord knows what.
 Yummy.